great-expectations/great_expectations/docs/guides/setup/setup_overview.md

 context = ge.get_context()
 ```

-And from here you arel all set to move on to the next step of working with Great Expectations: Connecting to Data.
+From here you will move on to the next step of working with Great Expectations: Connecting to Data.